chungseiker/chungseiker.github.io/docs/index.md

 ###Awards
 ----------
 ####**Gary Marsden Travel Awards (GMTA) 2022**
-- Awarded $2,655 of travel support by the [ACM SIGCHI](https://sigchi.org/) for the CHI '22 participation.
+- Awarded $2,655 of travel support by [ACM SIGCHI](https://sigchi.org/) for the CHI '22 attendance.

 ####**Academic Performance Scholarship** from Mar.
 2015 to Aug.
 2019
 - Full-tuition scholarship with monthly stipend of KRW 160,000 (about $160).